-This alert is to inform all Visitors, Employees, Volunteers and Residents that we have received notification of 0 resident and 0 new employees/volunteers testing positive for Covid-19.
+This alert is to inform all Visitors, Employees, Volunteers and Residents that we have received notification of 0 residents and 0 new employee/volunteer testing positive for Covid-19.

 Due to infection prevention protocols, the facility has placed the following units on COVID-19 Exposure Precautions: